Intensive Study: Conservation Biology and Wildlife Management in Montana

 We will use the “living laboratory” of GNP and its surrounding and majestic landscapes to learn about and explore the key concepts and many timely issues in conservation biology and wildlife management.
 Notable are cutting-edge opportunities to investigate the effects of climate change on ice-dependent species (e.g., wolverine, bull trout, Dipper, and Ptarmigan); climate change impacts on whitebark pine and its effects on grizzly bears and Clark’s Nutcracker; changing environmental conditions and their environmental ramifications (e.g., more intensive and erratic wildfires, effects of pine bark beetle infestations, pika migration, and debris flows from late-season snowstorms); and the status and recovery of rare, Federally listed, and sensitive species (e.g., grizzly bears, wolverines, Canada lynx, gray wolves, bull trout, and long-toed salamanders, among others).
 With luck, we may see (spotting scope or even up close and personal) a number of these wildlife species.
 With so many potential study subjects, a key focus of this class will involve teaching students how to apply and use the tools and techniques currently used and practiced, respectively, through wildlife management in the field.
 Students will learn how to use them specifically to design research studies, to conduct field research projects, and collect and analyze data we anticipate students will perform either during this class (given time and access constraints), later as graduate students while at Johns Hopkins, or through future opportunities (e.g., M.S. theses, Ph.D. dissertations, post-doc investigations, and independent field research projects).

-Please visit the Student Travel page for information about waiver, liability, and emergency contact forms, and travel and health insurance.
+Please visit the Student Travel page for information about waiver, liability, and travel and health insurance.
 All participants must complete:

 - Energy and Environmental Programs Speaker Series